MrasksAlot/Precious_Giggles/README.md

 - The slide show idea which was used in the testimonials' section
 - get comfortable with commiting via VSC for better commit description
 - Deployed and debugged the site multiple times before commiting, hence i didn't make as many errors in the commits as i used to do
-- learned abit about the UI
+- learned a bit about the UI design

+#### Note : The design is not responsive yet , i haven't grasped the media query part yet and i will come back to fix it once i do